newlandsvalley/tunebank-frontend/README.md

   * The ABCMetadata JSON differs.
 In the Scala version, ABC headers are identified by the ABC header code (e.g. `T`) whilst in the Haskell version they are identified by name (e.g. `title`).
   * Tune search parameters differ.
 Again, in the Scala version they are identified by header code, which, because they are capitalised, breaks HTTP norms.
 In the Haskell version, they are identified by name.
+  * The `checkUser` login check request differs.
+The Haskell version correctly returns 403 (Forbidden) for bad credentials but the Scala version does not (just returning Y/N).
+Consequently `checkUser` is improved.

 [try it here](http://www.tradtunedb.org.uk:8604)